testmonitor/.github/profile/README.md

 [![Website](https://img.shields.io/badge/www-testmonitor.com-green)](https://www.testmonitor.com)

-TestMonitor is an end-to-end test management platform that helps teams plan, design, and manage both automated and manual software testing with ease.
+TestMonitor is a complete test management platform for designing, planning, and managing manual and automated software testing — all in one place.

 We believe in the power of community and open collaboration.
 While our core application — [TestMonitor](https://www.testmonitor.com) — is a commercial SaaS product, we actively support and contribute to the open source ecosystem.